LATEST PROJECTS/GRANTS

 CASE MARKING

 I work on variation in case marking and related issues in morphosyntax with a focus on Himalayan languages.
 I started a documentation project on Nubri (Nepal), and continuing to work on Bumthang language from Bhutan.
 I am interested in non-canonical uses of case (such as differential argument marking, "quirky case") and case in valence changing contexts.
 I adopt a cross-linguistic approach and use multiple methods where possible, including varied elicitation methods, online judgement tasks, corpus approaches, in order to form a clearer picture of the many and varied factors involved in case marking.
-I am currently looking at grammatical subsystems to examine the role of contact in dialectal variation.
+I am currently looking at grammatical subsystems to examine the role of contact in dialectal variation comparing this effect between local communities in Nepal and Diaspora communities in NYC.

 TONE IN ASIA